winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The current control of an asset may transfer control of the asset to someone else by changing the generic `issuer` in the asset's settings.
+The current control of an asset may transfer control of the asset to someone else by changing the `issuer` in the asset's settings.

 .. _asset-faq3: